 Before going to the operating theatre, you will be asked to take a bath or shower and change into a theatre gown.
-All make-up, nail varnish, jewellery (except wedding rings, which can be taped into place) and contact lenses must be removed.
-Wigs, scarves, hearing aids, glasses and dentures can be removed when you arrive in theatre.
+All make-up, nail varnish, jewellery (except wedding rings, which can be taped into place), dentures hearing aids, contact lenses, wigs and scarves must be removed, or if you prefer you can they can be removed when you arrive in theatre.